• Skip to primary navigation

 Why We Love These Cookies

-These treats make delicious cookies for Valentine's Day and they're pretty for the holiday season, too!
+These treats make a delicious dessert for Valentine’s Day and they’re pretty for the holiday season, too!
 But who needs a celebration to make dessert?
 Not me!

 I love having these small cookies to grab with a cup of tea after dinner.
 They are just enough to satisfy that sweet tooth.